machado-lab-code/machado-lab-code/_pages/home.md

   </a>
 </div>

-#### The Machado Lab uses multiregion neural recording techniques to study how circuits across the brain send commands to control movement during different behavioral states.
+#### The Machado Lab uses multi-regional neural recording techniques to study how circuits across the brain send commands to control movement during different behavioral states.

 <br/>